-I blog occasionally at the Washington Post’s Monkey Cage, write for the Independent magazine, and am a panelist on KfM‘s The Hot Seat and NTV Uganda’s Fourth Estate in Uganda.
+I am a contributor for the Washington Post’s Monkey Cage, and a panelist on KfM‘s The Hot Seat and NTV Uganda’s Fourth Estate in Uganda.
 I am a California native and have lived in Uganda, my second home, on and off since 2005.
 In Uganda I previously worked as a reporter at the Daily Monitor and The Independent magazine in Kampala, Uganda, from 2007-2009.

 I received a PhD in political science from Stanford University in 2016, and a BA in Human Biology from Stanford University in 2007 (go Card!).